IsuruHaupe/R/README.md

 # R
-This is a drat repository for packages we don't want or can put on github.
+This is a drat repository for packages we don't want or can't put on github.